 – Their locations were often further “out” than anything that had been fully accepted by the market and newer, competing developments were now available that were closer “in”;

-– More importantly, many of their new developments had been purchased primarily due to the attractive land pricing, often distressed existing communities wherein other builders had failed but were brought to them at a substantial discount that was simply “too good to pass up”;
+– More importantly, many of their new developments had been acquired primarily due to the attractive land pricing, often distressed existing communities wherein other builders had failed but were brought to them at a substantial discount that was simply “too good to pass up”;

 – There were four or more other builders in nearby locations competing directly with their communities, many with almost identical product and most offering something “special” (better pricing, better value, better features);

 – Their sales staffs had been with them for some time and, as they were “experienced”, had not received any training in years;

 – Their advertising and promotional strategies and budgets were the same that they had used ten years ago when their markets were very strong.

 As my primary business is as a consultant, I am loathe to turn away business but it was sad to see that every situation was almost identical and that most of the problems should have been foreseen and could have been prevented.
 Having not been prevented up-front, the cost and effort to correct these failings was now substantially greater than if they had been recognized and addressed in the beginning.

 For every community, there is one optimal development and marketing strategy that will maximize sales and profitability under foreseeable market conditions.
 While it may take a little time and effort to properly create such a strategy, the value is immeasurable and well worth the effort.
 Read the rest of this entry »

 Recent events have convinced me that there is still a major opportunity for improvement in communication so I am reprising (with some current updates) an “oldie but goodie” blog.